vivarium-collective/vivarium-chemotaxis/README.md

 [vivarium-chemotaxis](https://github.com/vivarium-collective/vivarium-chemotaxis) is a library for chemotaxis-specific vivarium processes.

+Visit [the Vivarium Core
+documentation](https://vivarium-core.readthedocs.io/) to learn how to use the core Vivarium engine to create computational biology models.

 ## setup
+Please refer to the Vivarium Core documentation for more complete instructions.

 Make a python environment with Python 3 (pyenv is recommended) and install dependencies.

 First install numpy: